hpcac/ISC19-SCC/utils/README.md

 # What does the script do?

-The script queries the folder in the shared link provided by HPCAC and stores a temporal list of files as JSON to a .txt file.
-It downloads the list of files in parallel using joblib.
+The script queries the folder in the shared link provided by HPCAC using the box.com API and stores a temporal list of files as JSON to a .txt file.
+It downloads the the files in the list in parallel using joblib.

 # How to query box.com API to download files provided by HPCAC?